Santa's Village Amusement & Water Park

-Santa's Village Amusement & Water Park (formerly known and colloquially referred to this day as simply Santa's Village) is a theme park in East Dundee, Illinois.
+Santa's Village Amusement & Water Park (formerly known and colloquially referred to as simply Santa's Village) is a theme park in East Dundee, Illinois.
 It was originally built by Glenn Holland, who also built two other Santa's Villages, in California; one located in San Bernardino County and the other in Santa Cruz County.
 The Illinois park, the third to be built, was intended to be the flagship of a chain of Santa's Villages across the country.
-However, parks planned for Richmond, Virginia and Cherry Hill, New Jersey, were never built, and the park in East Dundee became the last of its kind.
+However, parks planned for Richmond, Virginia, and Cherry Hill, New Jersey, were never built, and the park in East Dundee became the last of its kind.

 The park operated as Santa's Village from 1959 until 2006, when it closed.
 Five years later, after extensive rehabilitation, the park reopened under new ownership.
 Renamed Santa's Village Azoosment Park because of the shared focus on both rides and animals, the Azoosment Park has nearly twenty rides and attractions, and hundreds of exotic and farm animals in an interactive environment.
 For a short time in 1972 the park was named Worlds of Fun.
 To avert legal feuds with other parks with similar names, the name was changed again to Three Worlds of Santa's Village.
 In 2021, the park updated its name to Santa's Village Amusement & Water Park.

 About the park

 The buildings were modeled on what an average child might imagine Santa's Village would look like.
 When it opened, it was a very prominent theme park.
 Over the park's history more than 20 million people passed through the front gates.

-Initially, rides were purchased individually with colored coins that allowed riders so much time on the attractions.
-Admission to the park was free.
-This was eventually abandoned for a one-price admission policy with access to all rides, a model that continued until the end of the park's life.
+Initially, admission to the park was free, and rides were purchased individually with colored coins which allowed riders a specific amount of time on the attractions.
+This model was eventually abandoned for a one-price admission policy with access to all rides, a model that continued until the end of the park's life.